 Looking for a fun spring or summer craft for the kids to do that’s inexpensive and fun to make?
-With a few cardboard tubes your children can make this cute flower craft to display.

 I have to give Family Fun magazine credit for the inspiration of this craft.
 The original craft showed flowers with much more narrow cut petals and green bamboo skewers as stems with slices of cardboard tubes as leaves.

 I changed the craft a bit to make it easier for younger children.